Nowhere To Hide: What Perimenopause Reveals About Intimacy That Nobody Talks About

 The sex that many women tend to have is not aligned with how female desire and pleasure works.

-If the sex isn't good, if it isn’t evolving and refining and as a woman you're struggling with desire, in perimenopause there is nowhere to hide.
+Though it’s complicated and nuanced, the truth is: sex must evolve to stay enjoyable.
+If the sex isn't good, if it isn’t evolving and refining and as a woman you're struggling with desire, perimenopause will make it clear.
+Your body needs, maybe even demands authenticity; it becomes non-negotiable.

 The trouble is, so much of what we think of as 'normal' sex is outcome focused and porn informed - which isn't what tends to create desire for women.
 Let's call it goal-oriented sex.